Discourse 1: The Colophon of the Bhagavadgita

-Brahma-vidya is the science of the Absolute—that system of thinking which is able to comprehend within itself at any time the total structure of things.
+Brahma-vidya is the science of the Absolute—that system of thinking which is enabled to comprehend within itself at any time the total structure of things.
 To conceive the Absolute is to at once take into consideration, in our processes of thought, all things connected with the object of thought—not only the inner constituents of the object as such, but also the relations that the object bears to other objects.
-The reality of a particular thing is not only in itself.
-It is also in that which determines it, restricts it, influences it, conditions it, defines it, and makes it what it is.
+The reality of a particular thing is not only in itself; it is also in that which determines it, restricts it, influences it, conditions it, defines it, and makes it what it is.

-Every individual is an entity by itself; but this ‘being an entity by itself’ is not so simple a matter as it appears on the surface.
-As human individuals, we appear to be totally isolated persons, and we stand by ourselves unrelated to other things outside.
+Every individual is an entity by itself.
+But this ‘being an entity by itself’ is not so simple a matter as it appears on the surface.
+As human individuals, we appear to be totally isolated persons, and we stand by ourselves, unrelated to things outside.
 We can be in our own rooms, unnoticed and unconnected to things.
 But, we are not unconnected to things.
-The atmosphere which is physical, the atmosphere which is social, the atmosphere which is political, the atmosphere which is psychological, determines us.
-So even if we are alone in our rooms, we do not forget that our individuality is conditioned by the presence of these laws of society, of government, of physical nature, of the thoughts of people in general.
-So our individuality is only a chimera, and total individuality by itself is not a possibility.
+The physical atmosphere, the social atmosphere, the political atmosphere, and the psychological atmosphere determine us.
+So even if we are alone in our rooms, we do not forget that our individuality is conditioned by the presence of these laws of society, of government, of physical nature, and of the thoughts of people in general.
+Hence, our individuality is only a chimera, and total individuality by itself is not a possibility.

-Brahma-vidya is the art and the science of educating oneself in the manner of correctly perceiving the world as such, including one’s own self in the totality of relations, so that no partial vision of things can be regarded as a passport to the concept of the Absolute.
+Brahma-vidya is the art and the science of educating oneself in the manner of correctly perceiving the world as such, including one’s own self, in the totality of relations, so that no partial vision of things can be regarded as a passport to the concept of the Absolute.
 Mostly—or always, I may say—our perceptions are partial.
 They are limited to certain conditions.
-It is a condition related to a marketplace or a railway station or a bus stand or an office or a factory or a house.
-These are the things that limit our thoughts – but we do not rise above the apparent outwardness of these conditions, or go inside to the relationship of these things to other things.
+It is a condition related to a marketplace, a railway station, a bus stand, an office, a factory or a house.
+These are the things that limit our thoughts, but we do not rise above the apparent outwardness of these conditions and go inside to the relationship of these things to other things.

-This is a very difficult thing to maintain in the mind, because the human mind is sensorily restricted; it is externalised in its nature, and total perception is neither an externalised perception nor an internalised perception.
+This is a very difficult thing to maintain in the mind, because the human mind is sensorily restricted.
+It is externalised in its nature, and total perception is neither externalised nor internalised.
 It is a blend of the external and the internal, so that we stand in the middle, between our perceiving capacity and the object that is perceived.
 In a total perception of things, we are not in ourselves; we have transcended ourselves.
 Nor are we in the object; we have transcended the object.
-We are in the middle as a blend—a blending consciousness which brings about a harmony between the seer and the seen, or between any two faces of reality.
-In all situations, there are two aspects: the cause – the causative factor – and the effect upon which the cause seems to have an impact.
-It is very difficult for us to see the relation between cause and effect because mostly we see the cause as one thing, and the effect as another.
+We are in the middle as the blend—a blending consciousness which brings about a harmony between the seer and the seen, or between any two faces of reality.
+In all situations, there are two aspects: the cause, or the causative factor, and the effect upon which the cause seems to have an impact.
+It is very difficult for us to see the relation between cause and effect.
+Mostly we see the cause as one thing and the effect as another.

 But, as I mentioned, theoretical physics has to lead to applied physics.
 What is the use of merely knowing things?
 This knowledge has to be applied in practical life.
-In a similar manner, this Brahma-vidya that is the knowledge of the integrality of things has to be put into daily implementation in our teacups, in our fountain pens, in our angry gestures, in our prejudices, in our desires, in our attractions, in our repulsions; in every situation, this Brahma-vidya has to be there.
+In a similar manner, this Brahma-vidya, which is the knowledge of the integrality of things, has to be put into daily implementation in our teacups, in our fountain pens, in our angry gestures, in our prejudices, in our desires, in our attractions, in our repulsions.
+In every situation, this Brahma-vidya has to be there.
 We have to be total and whole persons always.
 We cannot be whole only at some time, and a fraction at some other time.
-Will we be whole persons in our offices and only a percentage in our houses?
-We are whole everywhere, but if we behave in different ways at different times and convert ourselves into fractions of human personality, as it were, we are not living a wholesome life.
+Will we be whole persons in our offices, and only a percentage in our houses?
+We are whole everywhere, but if we behave in different ways at different times, and convert ourselves into fractions of human personality, as it were, we are not living a wholesome life.
 It is not a holistic approach to things.

-So this is Yoga Shastra; and the purpose of this is to contact God directly.
-There is no use of thinking God and praying to God and feeling God and imagining that one day we will realise God.
+This is Yoga Shastra; and the purpose of this is to contact God directly.
+There is no use of thinking God, praying to God, feeling God, and imagining that one day we will realise God.
 It is necessary to confront Him every day, if it is true that He is present in every atom, as they say.
 In every atom He is vibrating, as the sun is vibrating in the solar system.
 If that is the case, He is to be contacted just now.
 God is a here and a now, and not an afterwards or a somewhere or a someone.
 He is without these limitations of the concept of space and time.
-Contact with God is contact with timelessness, with eternity, with justness, now-ness and here-ness.
+Contact with God is contact with timelessness, with eternity, with just-ness, now-ness and here-ness.
 Such is the import of the final teaching of the Bhagavadgita, where the soul communes with God in its realisation of the perfection that it has to achieve finally through the Yoga Shastra.
 This is the practice of the discipline necessary in this world in the light of the knowledge of Brahma-vidya, which is the theoretical education that we receive of how the world is made, finally.

 First we have to know, then we have to do, and then we have to realise.
 A similar reference is made in the Eleventh Chapter of the Bhagavadgita.
 It is not enough if we merely see and know, but we have to enter into it.
 It is necessary for us to enter into God in our daily life.
-It is not enough if we are merely thinking, as a kind of outward whitewash on our body.
-Then that will remain like a whitewash outside only.
-It will not be a part of our structure.
+It is not enough if we are merely thinking as a kind of outer whitewash on our body.
+Then it will remain like a whitewash outside only, and it will not be part of our structure.